 Robert B. Ward, Co-Executive Director.
 Mr. Ward was appointed Co-Executive Director of the Corporation on June 25, 2012.
 Mr. Ward is New York State Deputy Comptroller for Budget and Policy Analysis.
 He previously was Deputy Director of the Nelson A. Rockefeller Institute of Government, the public-policy research arm of the State University of New York.
 In that role, he led the Institute's New York State studies and its research on the finances of state and local governments across the country.
-He is author of "New York State Government," the leading text on what our state government does and how it works.
+He is author of "New York State Government."
 Earlier in his career he was assistant to the Chairman of the Assembly Ways and Means Committee, director of research for the Public Policy Institute of New York State, and a newspaper reporter and editor.
-He has also been a local government official, serving as a member of the Industrial Development Agency board in the Town of Bethlehem and as a member of the City of Albany's Commission on Public-Private Budgetary Cooperation.
+He is a graduate of Syracuse University.